-Although this section describes a more accurate technique for measuring absolute group delay, the same principles can be applied for making more accurate, lower ripple phaserelated measurements such as relative phase and relative group delay, as well as very accurate conversion loss measurements.
+Although this section describes a more accurate technique for measuring absolute group delay, the same principles can be applied for making more accurate, lower ripple phase-related measurements such as relative phase and relative group delay, as well as very accurate conversion loss measurements.

 This section provides more advanced techniques and the operator should understand network-analyzer data transfer and error-term manipulation.
 An external computer is required.
-Unlike the previous technique for absolute group delay in which a response-only calibration is performed through a characterized mixer, the accuracy of this technique depends upon using additional vector error correction to calibrate the test system in order to reduce measurement uncertainity created by mismatch interaction between the mixer and the system.
+Unlike the previous technique for absolute group delay (in which the DUT was measured against a single, absolute group-delay value representation of a golden mixer calibration standard), the accuracy of this technique depends on first fully characterizing the calibration mixer standard and then using vector error correction to calibrate the test system.

-This technique uses an upconversion/ downconversion configuration.
+This technique uses an upconversion/downconversion configuration.
 It consists of a two-step process.